 Customized programs that enhance the sound of music, generally have more amplification in lower frequencies.
 This is vital to enjoying music.
 If you have any problems with listening to music with hearing aids, do not hesitate to talk to your hearing instrument specialist.

 Use Assistive Listening Devices

-To stream sounds through your hearing aids, try the Roger Select microphone, uDirect3 remote control, ConnectLine, ConnectClip, TV Connector, or ask about other options that are available at Pure Sound Hearing.
+To stream sounds through your hearing aids, ask about our options that are available at Pure Sound Hearing.

 To take your first step towards enjoying music again, get in touch with us.
 Our hearing instrument specialists will guide you through a journey to better hearing.